dukeluo/eslint-plugin-check-file/docs/rules/folder-naming-convention.md

 #### naming pattern object

-You need to specify a different naming pattern for different folder.
+The key is used to select target folders, while the value is used to declare the naming pattern for the folder name.
+You can specify a different naming pattern for different target folders.
 The plugin will only check folders you explicitly provided:

 ```js
 module.exports = {